segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex direct.md

 ## Importing data from Yandex.Direct

-Connecting this data source allows you to import advertising costs information into Google BigQuery once every 24 hours.
+After enabling this data source, Yandex.Direct advertising costs information will be uploaded to BigQuery once every 24 hours.

 This integration is available for both ordinary advertisers and advertising agencies.